Phaulo71/xPlotUtil/README.md

 xPlot Util
 ===================================

-The program provides an interface for the the user to fit, graph and normalize its data.
-The GUI creates an interactive GUI for the user to do Gaussian and Lattice fit.
-First the user must open a spec file, only the PVvalues in the same directory of teh spec file will be loaded on the docked widget on the right of the window.
+The program provides a GUI for the user to graph the data in different forms, normalize and fit it.
+First the user must open a spec file by clicking on the browse button.
+Once the file has been open, the path will be displayed next to the button.
+It's important for the PVvalue files of the particular spec file to be located in the same directory as the spec.
+Since, only the PVvalues in the directory with scans in the spec file wlll be displayed in the QListWidget.
 The user will then select a scan by double clicking on it, the program will automatically open the particular selected file.
-This enables the user to graph the raw data, as well as do a Gaussian fit, normalize the data or do a Lattice fit.
+This enables the user to start graphing the raw data, as well as do the Gaussian fit, normalize the data.
 The program allows the user to graph the data obtained from both the Gaussian and Lattice fit, as well as to create a report from those fits.

 Version
 -------